namespace-ee/react-calendar-timeline/README.md

 ### onCanvasClick(groupId, time, e)
 Called when an empty spot on the canvas was clicked.
 Get the group ID and the time as arguments.
 For example open a "new item" window after this.

-### onCanvasDoubleClick(groupId, time, e)
+### onCanvasDoubleClick(group, time, e)
 Called when an empty spot on the canvas was double clicked.
-Get the group ID and the time as arguments.
+Get the group and the time as arguments.

 ### onCanvasContextMenu(group, time, e)
 Called when the canvas is clicked by the right button of the mouse.
 Note: If this property is set the default context menu doesn't appear